rohitgogi/news-to-podcast-agent/README.md

 uvicorn api:app --reload
 ```

+To automate through GitHub Actions:
+- Add your secrets under **Settings → Secrets → Actions**
+- Push `.github/workflows/daily-podcast.yml`
+- Workflow runs daily at **7 AM ET**

 ---

 ## Future Ideas
 - Add voice and tone options for TTS.
 - Build a dashboard to replay and manage episodes.
 - Personalize based on user preferences or reading history.
+- Multi-voice, emotion-aware podcast generation.
+- Optional weekend summary edition.

 ---

 ## Reflection
-This started as a personal solution — I wanted to stay informed without wasting time.
+This started as a personal solution, I wanted to stay informed without wasting time.
 It turned into a full pipeline that combines ingestion, vector databases, LLM summarization, and automation.
 It’s a small project, but it forced me to build something end-to-end that actually solves a real problem for myself.

+Now, it’s stable, autonomous, and extensible, it literally talks to me every morning.